 But then, with time and air, it all gradually opens up and steps forward.
 And then it stays forward.
 In subsequent tastings it was more immediately forthcoming than at the uncorking.
 Still relaxed, but more present.
-Air was clearly the key, so, a bourbon that likes its freedom.
+Air was clearly the key, so, a bourbon that likes room to move.

 All in all, it’s a very pleasant sip.
 I presume it’s the Armagnac casks that bring about this high-rye bourbon’s sweet buttery waves, which roll steadily from the nose through the taste and on into the finish, without ever breaking into any familiar high-rye spices.

 Usually when I think of “rich” as a tasting quality, it’s in regard to something intense like a dark chocolate cake or heavily creamed ice cream.
 This Borough Bourbon is rich in a far less overwhelming, totally un-insistent way.
 That could be the low proof.
 At a higher proof, I wonder what would step forward more, the sweet and buttery aspects or those background tannins and grains?
-At its current 88 proof, this bourbon would make a great warm up for a flight of richer, deeper, more robust whiskeys.
+At its current 88 proof, this bourbon is a nice casual sipper, and would make a great warm up for a flight of more robust whiskeys.

 I will say, this is refreshingly not in the vicinity of two-years-old.
 So many craft whiskeys hover near the two-year “straight whiskey” border.
 Of course, this is usually the case with craft distilleries making their own distillate.
 Republic Restoratives sourced a respectably five-year-old bourbon to then finish it in the half-century-old Armagnac casks they found.
 This mix of youth and age has proven fruitful.
 Borough Bourbon Batch #3 is not a mind-blower.
 But it’s certainly more interesting than many gritty young craft bourbons.

 And yet, although it’s legitimately enjoyable, somehow it still tastes incomplete.
-Something is missing.
+Something is missing for me.
 Some slightly more definite note, perhaps.
 I can’t put my finger on it.
 I can imagine it contributing very well to various cocktails.
 Given Republic Restoratives’ stated belief that cocktails create community, perhaps that’s the point.